Chris Bath: Seven Network

 Before becoming presenter for Seven's Morning News, Bath has previously had numerous presenting roles with the network over the years.

 In 1996 until early 1997, she co-hosted the 6am news bulletin with Peter Ford (which later became Sunrise).
 In 1997, she became host of the network's Sunday morning political interview show, Face to Face, and presenter of Seven's Late News.
 (The Late News was subsequently axed in August 2003.)

 For three weeks in mid-1997, Bath was working 18-hour days, filling in as host of 11AM, presenting the afternoon news updates, recording the news bulletin shown on Ansett flights and presenting the 11pm Late News bulletin.

 In 1998, Bath was a reporter for Witness, the network's flagship current affairs program, until it was axed later that year.
 Seven then asked Bath to co-host its new current affairs show, Dateline, with Stan Grant.
 She declined and was given the role of presenting the Sydney 6pm news over summer.

 In 1999, she returned to the Seven Late News, as well as reading afternoon news bulletins on Sydney radio station 2WS from May.
 In July, she did a now infamous interview with Sydney newspaper The Daily Telegraph which did not sit well with management.
 Among other things, she said she'd "refused to work on" Today Tonight and was the "only presenter" at Seven writing her own updates.
 Outside the news, she appeared as a guest panellist on Geoffrey Robertson's Hypotheticals in October, and on 31 December she hosted the network's New Year's Eve coverage.

 In 2000, Bath was part of Seven's host team for the Sydney 2000 Olympic Games, including a spot on Olympic Sunrise.
 In August, she carried the Olympic Torch in Newcastle.
 Bath was then given the honour of co-hosting the prelude to the Opening Ceremony live on stage at the Olympic Stadium, while seven months pregnant with her first child.

 After having son Darcy in late 2000, she returned to political interviewing in 2001 as presenter of Sunday Sunrise and stayed for three years, as well as presenting Sydney's weekend 6pm news bulletin until 2004 (including an extended bulletin live from Bali on 12 October 2003).
-In 2001 she also co-hosted part of the networks Federal Election coverage on 10 November.
+In 2001, she also co-hosted part of the networks Federal Election coverage on 10 November.

-In 2004, she began presenting Seven Morning News where she replaced Chris Reason.

 In 2005, Bath was a contestant in the third Australian series of Dancing with the Stars alongside professional dance partner Trenton Shipley.
 In seven out of the ten weeks of the series, she obtained the highest score from the judges, including the semi-final and grand final.
 However, when the votes were combined with those of the viewers, Chris Bath finished second to Home and Away actor Ada Nicodemou for the title of Dancing with the Stars Champion.